nanocosmos/docs/docs/webrtc/nanostream_webrtc_secure_ingest.md

 By using JWT you can now omit the Bintu API key when using the Webcster.<br>
 Also JWT will contain ingest information, so your customers will not need to see ingest urls and ingest stream names.
 The Webcaster API can now utilize JWT for signing in to the servers and for sharing ingest information.
+You can pass JWT in the two follwoing API calls:<br>

+- [signIn(config)](nanostream_webrtc_api.md#RtcUser+signIn) - for authorizing with the Webcaster server
+- [startBroadcast(config)](nanostream_webrtc_api.md#RtcUser+startBroadcast) - for starting the Webcast & passing ingest information

 Please see the following workflow on how to get started.

 ## Creating JWT for the Webcaster